-The Department for Learning Enhancement and Development (LEaD) exists to support students and staff in the creation and realisation of the best possible educational experience.
+Learning Enhancement and Development (LEaD) exists to support students and staff in the creation and realisation of the best possible educational experience.
 The department is a central service, an academic department and has a research active team.
 It plays a vital role in managing the change associated with improving the educational culture at City.

 We aim to:

-The Department has a range of staff who work across five teams to facilitate all this activity and they include the academic team, the educational technology team, the learning development support team, the student counselling and mental health well-being team and learning success.
+The Directorate has a range of staff who work across five teams to facilitate all this activity and they include the academic team, the educational technology team, the learning development support team, the student counselling and mental health well-being team and learning success.

 You should normally be working in an area of professional education and have a minimum of three years experience of providing professional education so that you can draw upon your practice as well as your theory and use this programme of study to develop your practice.

 You are expected to have a good honours degree (normally no less than a second class honours degree from a UK University) in an appropriate subject and/or an MA or MSc or equivalent qualification.

 If you consider yourself to be a non-traditional student you may be considered if you can demonstrate substantial research or relevant professional experience/publication.

 In addition if you wish to transfer from another recognised PhD programme in a related area you may be considered, if you can demonstrate appropriate progress in your programme and research activity equivalent to the upgrade requirements of this programme.
 If you are able to meet these requirements you may enter as a direct PhD student.

 If your first language is not English, one of the following qualifications is also required: